Superconnections and An Intrinsic Gauss-Bonnet-Chern Formula for Finsler Manifolds: Introduction

 for some $(2n-1)$-form $\Pi^{\rm Car}$ on $SM$, where $R^{\rm Car}$ denotes the curvature of the Cartan connection on $\pi^*TM$.
 Following Chern's strategy, Lichnerowicz also proceeded the computations

-To get the desired Euler number $\chi(M)$ from the above computations, Lichnerowicz had to assume that the space $(M,F)$ should be a Cartan-Berwald space and all Finsler unit spheres $S_xM=\{Y\in T_xM|F(Y)=1\}$ should have the same volume as a Euclidean unit sphere.
-Note that the later assumption holds automatically for all Cartan-Berwald spaces of dimension larger than 2.
+To get the desired Euler number $\chi(M)$ from the above computations, Lichnerowicz assumed that the space $(M,F)$ should be a Cartan-Berwald space and all Finsler unit spheres $S_xM=\{Y\in T_xM|F(Y)=1\}$ should have the same volume as a Euclidean unit sphere, and under these assumptions, he got the following formula:

+Note that the above volume assumption holds automatically for all Cartan-Berwald spaces of dimension larger than 2.
 Moreover, as mentioned by D. Bao and Z. Shen in \cite{BaoShen} (also in \cite{Shen1}), when the Finsler metric is reversible, then by a theorem of Brickell, any Cartan-Berwald space of dimension larger than 2 must be Riemannian.

 Around fifty years later, Bao and Chern \cite{BaoChern} dropped the assumption of the Cartan-Berwald condition of Lichnerowicz by using the Chern connection $\nabla^{\rm Ch}$ proposed in \cite{Chern2} and established the following GBC-formula for all $2n$-dimensional oriented and closed Finsler manifolds with the constant volume of Finsler unit spheres: